 See also: Sightseeing in Reykjavik

-From Hallgrímskirkja church, you'll want to explore the nearby streets of Reykjavík's city centre.
+From Hallgrímskirkja church, you'll want to explore the nearby streets of Reykjavík's city center.
 These are best explored on foot or by bike.

 If shopping is your thing, I heartily recommend the many outdoor clothing chains selling extreme wear and outdoor gear.
-Such companies as 66° North, Zo-On and Ice Wear can all be found in this area.
+You can find such companies as 66° North, Zo-On, and Ice Wear in this area.

-Away from the shopping, there are numerous other neighbourhoods in Reykjavík that are worth exploring.
+Away from the shopping, there are numerous other neighborhoods in Reykjavík that are worth exploring.

 The Neighbourhood of the Gods (Þingholtin) is a good example.
 These are the residential streets between Hallgrímskirkja Church and Tjörnin, the city pond.

-The names of the streets in this neighbourhood all stem from Nordic religion.
-You can find Odin's Street (Óðinsgata), Thor's Street (Þórsgata), Loki's Path (Lokastígur), Freya's Street (Freyjugata) and a number of others.
+The names of the streets in this neighborhood all stem from Nordic religion.
+You can find Odin's Street (Óðinsgata), Thor's Street (Þórsgata), Loki's Path (Lokastígur), Freya's Street (Freyjugata), and several others.

-You'll also find colourful houses, luscious gardens, plenty of street art and will most likely bump into one of the resident cats (cats are very common pets in central Reykjavík).
+You'll also find colorful houses, luscious gardens, plenty of street art and will most likely bump into one of the resident cats (cats are common pets in central Reykjavík).

-Reykjavík's city pond (Reykjavíkurtjörn, or for short Tjörnin) is popular with travellers, especially bird enthusiasts.
+Reykjavík's city pond (Reykjavíkurtjörn, or for short Tjörnin) is popular with travelers, especially bird enthusiasts.
 The area is, after all, home to a bevy of swans and a raft of ducks.

-Right by the city pond, there is City Hall, as well as a large and informative 3D map of Iceland.
+Right by the city pond, there is City Hall and, as well as a large and informative 3D map of Iceland.